Eiso (king): Life

 According to Sai Taku's edition of the Chūzan Seifu (1701), Eiso was born as son of Eso Yononushi (恵祖世主), a descendant of the Tenson dynasty, who is said to have descended from the goddess of creation.
 The Chūzan Seikan (1650) is inconsistent about their relationship.
 The section of Gihon treats Eiso as the son of Eso Yononushi while the section of Eiso states that he was Eso Yononushi's grandson.
 The Chūzan Seikan claims that his mother gave birth after she dreamed of the Supreme Deity.
 The Chūzan Seifu is more explicit about the miraculous birth and is characterized by a cliché: She dreamed of the sun, from which pregnancy followed.
 When she gave birth, the room is said to have become filled with a mysterious light and extraordinary fragrance.

-He served to King Gihon as Regent from 1235.
+He served King Gihon as Regent from 1235.
 During Gihon's reign, Okinawa suffered from famines and plague outbreaks.
 Gihon expressed his intention to abdicate, and his retainers recommended Eiso as successor to Gihon.
 As a result, he succeeded to the throne in 1260.

 Eiso instituted a variety of tax and land reforms, and Okinawa recovered from famines and other problems which plagued the previous reign.
 Some northwestern islands, which Sai On's edition of the Chūzan Seifu (1725) identified as Kumejima, Kerama, and Iheya, paid tribute to the king for the first time in 1264.
 The Chūzan Seikan also claims that in 1266, Amami Ōshima sent envoys to pay tribute to the king.
 They needed a chain of interpreters for communication.
 He died in 1299 at the age of 71, and was succeeded by his son Taisei.
 He was interred at a mausoleum named Urasoe yōdore.